Edgegap and AWS GameLift both offer dedicated game server hosting orchestration.

 Edgegap's modern, regionless orchestration platform is built from the ground up to provide a multi-tenant environment.
 Each studio can manage multiple productions within a single, geographically distributed, and highly available environment.

-Edgegap prides itself on leveraging its patented orchestrator on the world’s first, and largest, edge network built for multiplayer game server hosting.
+Edgegap prides itself on leveraging its patented orchestrator on the world's largest edge network built for multiplayer game server hosting.
 It includes, as of writing, 615 locations worldwide across 17+ cloud and bare metal providers who are all available to deploy game servers on-demand.

 Edgegap's platform instantly distributes multiplayer games worldwide without the need for selecting regions like in traditional orchestration platforms.

-What it doesn’t mention, is that all every of these locations must be purchased individually.
-This is a traditional “per-region” pricing.
-Thus, a global distribution is possible but comes at the price of every location that has to be paid.
-This is in stark contrast to Edgegap’s regionless approach, where game developers have access to all 615+ locations worldwide, on-demand.
+What it doesn't mention is that all of these locations must be purchased individually.
+This is a traditional "per-region" pricing model.
+A global distribution is achievable but carries the cost of every individual location.
+This is in stark contrast to Edgegap's regionless approach, where game developers have access to all 615+ locations worldwide, on-demand.

 Latency

-Edgegap’s platform, using its patented decision-making algorithm and the world’s largest edge network, to deploy game servers closest to users.
-Which enables game developers to deliver:
+Edgegap's platform, using its patented decision-making algorithm and the world's largest edge network, deploys game servers closest to users, enabling game developers to deliver:

-Critically, this ensures a “95% improvement of players' experience” worldwide, which helps game developers ensure a certain consistent end user experience including traditionally challenging markets such as Oceania and Asia which doesn’t always justify hosting in these markets with traditional orchestration given certain countries’ lower average revenue per user or small population size.
+Critically, this ensures a 95% improvement of players' experience worldwide, which helps game developers ensure a consistent end user experience including traditionally challenging markets such as Oceania and Asia.

 AWS states that "latency [is] critical for the best player experience" for multiplayer games.
 AWS provides no further details on its performance to reduce latency.